jeremy-deutsch/react-native-scrollables/README.md

 - Putting any content in the middle of a list
 - 3-level lists (lists of lists of lists)
 - Reusing scroll animations or scroll behavior across screens
+- Scrolling to specific elements on a page
 - Everything related to sticky headers

 ## Installation